Publications

 Issued quarterly.
 Bylines reflect lead authorship with editorial contributions credited inline.
 David Lovejoy, Editor-in-Chief.

 Year-end institutional synthesis.
-The Annual Outlook is the Institute's flagship publication, drawing the year's research across all four pillars into a single document for the year ahead.
-Released alongside the annual flagship convening in January, it is the publication around which the Institute's identity is built.
+The Annual Outlook will draw the year's research across all four pillars into a single year-ahead document, designed as the capstone of the Institute's publishing year.

 Issued annually in late January.
 The first Outlook covers 2026 and publishes January 2027.